lamy101/lamy101/README.md

 <h2>$ whoami</h2>
 <br>
 My name is Lamyae.
 This GitHub is where I document my journey in AI Security, Cloud Security and anything I learn in between.
-I use it to showcase hands-on labs, projects, and continuous learning as I keep up with today's cyber landscape.
+I use it to showcase hands-on labs, projects, and continuous learning as I keep up with today's cyber landscape .
 <br>
 <br>